fourstix/Elfos-TMS9118-Demos/README.md

 ## showPalette
 This program displays vertical bars for the palette colors.

-## sprites
-This program shows five sprites, the fifth sprite moving up and down behind the band of the other 4.
-The fourth sprite changes color when the fifth passes by.
-Press Input to end the demo.

 ## spaceship2
 Displays a color version of the classic Cosmac spaceship by Joseph A Weisbecker.